sebastian-axell/in-memory-calc/README.md

-# In memory calculator with lazy evaluation
+# In-memory calculator with lazy evaluation
 #### By Sebastian Axell

 ## Overview